corbado/corbado-java/documentation.md

 Clean code is critical for any SDK, but it becomes even more important in smaller projects where every line of code has the potential to impact usability and maintainability.
 Using formatters and linters not only improves readability but also makes it easier for other developers to contribute to the project and ensures your SDK remains future-proof.

-# 5. Identify Best Practices and Established Coding Standards for SDK Development
+## 5. Identify Best Practices and Established Coding Standards for SDK Development

-:

-1. Look at similar projects, like Stripe, to understand what and how they implement their SDKs.
-As example, I have learned:

-    1. How to make a basic CI/CD structure.

-        1. What do they test in CI/CD.

-            1. Language version compatibility.

-            2. Lint.

-            3. Code static analysis and more.

-        2. How I can improve my README.

-        3. Used some of the linters/formatters they are using.

-        4. How they structure their project.

-    2. Examples:

-        1. I have learned that Stripe is using Builder Pattern for client configuration class.
-It often makes sense for Java if there are a lot of optional parameters.

-        2. I have also used similar project structure, project configuration tools/files and linters from their Python SDK.

-#### **Learning from Established SDKs**
+**Learning from Established SDKs**

 To build a robust SDK, look at how established companies approach SDK development.
 For example, Stripe is known for having one of the most well-documented and widely used SDKs across multiple languages.
 Studying their approach can teach you the following: